nicklockwood/layout/README.md

 }
 ```

-**Note:** we are ovrriding the `parameterTypes` variable here instead of the `expressionTypes` variable we used earlier for implementing custom properties.
+**Note:** we are overriding the `parameterTypes` variable here instead of the `expressionTypes` variable we used earlier for implementing custom properties.
 The difference is that `parameterTypes` are for expressions that are only used for constructing the view, and can't be changed later.
 Parameter expressions will not be re-evaluated when `state` is updated.

 The `create(with:)` method calls `value(forExpression:)` to get the value for the expression.
 This will return nil if the expression has not been set, so there is no need to check that separately.

-In the example above we fall back to the default constructor if the argument isn't set, but if we want to make the argument mandatory, we could fail instead by throwing an error:
+In the example above we fall back to the default constructor if the argument isn't set, but if we want to make the argument mandatory, we could throw an error instead:

 ```swift
 open override class func create(with node: LayoutNode) throws -> MyView {